erenyenigul/pubjam/README.md

 * using these qr codes, customers can make song requests 🎤
 * requests are queued automatically (no worries, there is explicit song filter)

+This is the frontend of the application which is using React.js ⚛️.
+It is not possible to run the app without its backend.
+You can clone the backend from [here](https://github.com/erenyenigul/pubjam-backend).